 About Skin Cancer

 Skin cancer is the most common form of cancer in the United States.
-There are three major types of skin cancer.
-The names of the three types come from the type of skin cell in which they begin: basal cell carcinoma; squamous cell carcinoma; and melanoma.
-Basal cell carcinoma and squamous cell carcinoma can be cured if caught early and properly treated.
-Melanoma, the deadliest form of skin cancer.
+There are three common types of skin cancer.
+Their names come from the type of skin cell in which they begin: basal cell carcinoma; squamous cell carcinoma; and melanoma, the most serious common form of skin cancer.
 Most of these cancers can be prevented by changing behaviors, and most can be cured if diagnosed and treated early.

 What You Should Do

-- Wear wrap-around sunglasses with UV protection where possible;
+- Wear wrap-around sunglasses with UV protection whenever possible

-- Use caution near water, sand and snow because they reflect and intensify the rays of the sun and can increase your chances of sunburn;
+- Use caution near water, sand and snow, because they reflect and intensify UV rays, and can increase the likelihood of sunburn

 - Talk with your primary care provider about seeing a dermatologist and getting screened for skin cancer, especially if you have a family history of it.

 - Get your kids screened.
 Skin cancer is a growing concern for children, especially among adolescents.
-Talk with your child's pediatrician about skin cancer screening.
+Talk with your child's pediatrician about skin cancer screening and prevention.

-- Providing "Play it safe – seek shade and use sunscreen!" banners and posters to local parks and recreation programs and other outdoor recreation venues.
+- Provide free "Play it safe – seek shade and use sunscreen!" banners and posters to local parks and recreation programs and other outdoor recreation venues.